|Electrical Butt Connectors|

 2. Remove your factory head unit

-Next, you will need to remove the head unit so you can locate the wiring that will connect to the line output converter.
-Refer to your vehicle’s instructions (online or in the manual) for carefully removing the necessary panels and bolts/screws to pry it loose.
+Remove the head unit so you can locate the wiring that will connect to the line output converter.
+Refer to your vehicle’s instructions (online or in the manual) before removing the necessary panels and bolts/screws to pry it loose.

 3. Review your wiring diagrams